-- 1) Obtain the Course Audit Application form from the Admissions and Records office. - Verify you have a current application on file.
-Student must be eligible to enroll in for-credit courses in the semester they wish to audit a course. - Obtain approval from the instructor to audit the course.
-Form cannot be submitted prior to Monday of the third week of instruction.

-4) Submit the form to the Admissions and Records office.
+- 1. Obtain the Course Audit Application form from the Admissions and Records office. - 2.
+Verify you have a current application on file.
+Student must be eligible to enroll in for-credit courses in the semester they wish to audit a course. - 3.
+Obtain approval from the instructor to audit the course.
+The form cannot be submitted prior to Monday of the third week of instruction. - 4.
+Submit the form to the Admissions and Records office.
 Upon verification of audit requirements, student will pay required fees and will be registered in the course.